Free-Fire-redeem-codes-Jan-2025/.github/README.md

 # Free Fire Redeem Codes for 5th January 2025

-As of January 5, 2025, Garena has released new Free Fire redeem codes that players can use to obtain exclusive in-game rewards.
+January, 2025, Garena has released new Free Fire redeem codes that players can use to obtain exclusive in-game rewards.
 Here are the latest codes:

 ## Latest Redeem Codes
 - **FFWCY6TSX2QZ**